Mac Books and Software

 Apple System 7, System 6 and earlier software diskettes

-As a convenience for my customers, I will offer to make a copy of some of Apple's early OS software, for Macintosh owners, for the cost of copying and disk.
-I provide absolutely NO WARRANTY WHATSOEVER for such disks or contents.
-Please note: Apple provides most of the software below, for download from their Web page at no charge.
+Meanwhile, some Apple system software can be found on the Web, for download at no charge.
 But many early Mac owners don't have a way to convert these downloads onto Mac-formatted diskettes.
-The downloads require an already-running Mac generally running System 6 or 7 and various utility programs.
+The downloads require an already-running Mac and various utility programs.
 Other early Mac Web sites explain this situation in more detail.

 A customer referred me to a Web site for more early Mac OS information: Apple Macintosh before System 7 by Eric Rasmussen.
 It's a chronology of early Macs and OS's in the 128K 512K Plus era.
 Has a link to Apple docs on the subject but offers corrections supposedly based on original disks.
 A Web search will likely find other such sites.